MedhaDev/MarketingCampaign_Analysis/README.md

-# Data Analyst Interview Prep – Personal Projects
+# Data Analysis – Personal Projects

 This repository contains a collection of personal projects created as part of my preparation for data analyst interviews.
 These small, focused exercises help reinforce my skills in SQL, Python, and data analysis techniques.

----

 ## About